How I use Proxyman to see HTTPS requests/responses on my iPhone?

 1.3/ Config Wifi pointing to Proxyman

-Go to Setting -> Wifi -> (Select current Wifi) -> Configure Proxy -> Manual .
-Then I used the same Server and Port on Guideline to configure Proxy on my iPhone
+Get your iPhone device -> Go to Setting App -> Wifi -> (Select current Wifi) -> Configure Proxy -> Manual.
+Then I used the same Server and Port on Guideline to configure Proxy on my iPhone.

-At this step, I saw all requests coming from my device on Proxyman app.
-However, in order to see content of Responses, I will need to install Proxyman Certificate On my iPhone, I go to Safari -> http://proxy.man/ssl -> Accept permission for installing Proxyman Certificate
+At this step, we can see all requests coming from my device on Proxyman app.
+However, in order to see content of Responses, I will need to install Proxyman Certificate.

-Then go to Setting -> General -> Profile -> Select Proxyman -> Install
+Then go to Setting App -> Profiles Downloaded -> Select Proxyman CA -> Install

 2. Time to debug Unsplash

-First, I searched for app Unsplash with Command+Shift+F (You can also search the app using Search bar)
+First, We search for app Unsplash with Command+Shift+F (You can also search the app using Search bar).

 There is a small button on the top right corner.
-When I click to that, the app reveals some Editing tools that I am currently using.
-I can open my Response content to edit, which I found pretty convenient.
+When clicking the app reveals some Editing app, which is installed on your macOS machine.

 What going next?

 After this tutorial, you can see HTTP/HTTPS Traffic from your iOS devices with Proxyman for macOS.